-Prior to coming to Vanderbilt, I earned my master’s degree at the University of Akron and my bachelor’s degree in Political Science from Murray State University.
-Outside of political science, I am a diehard Kentucky Wildcats basketball fan (GO CATS!), classic rock music junkie, guitarist, karaoke enthusiast, and a former congressional campaign staffer.
-I am originally from the Bourbon Capital of the World, Bardstown, KY, but now I love living in the Music City.
+Prior to coming to Vanderbilt, I earned my Master’s of Applied Politics degree at the University of Akron and my Bachelor’s degree in Political Science from Murray State University.
+Outside of academia, I am a former congressional campaign staffer and fundraiser.